Cannabis Affiliate Programs and Ad Networks (Big List)

 CBDAffs – This new network is focused solely on CBD brands and products.
 They have about 50 offers from US & international online CBD stores to promote.
 Also offer 5% of tiered referrals.

 Is CBDAffs Legit?
-I’ve yet to make any sales or paid for affiliate referrals from CBDAffs, so I’m unable to vouch for their legitimacy.
+I’ve yet to make any sales or paid for affiliate referrals from CBDAffs, so I’m unable to vouch for their legitimacy at this time.

 Impact Affiliate Network